KvelaGorrrrnio/BscProject/web/docs/docs/languages.md

 - `if [exp] [label] [label]`
 - `exit`

 If the expression in a conditional come-from assertion evaluates to true, control flow should have been passed from the first label.
 Otherwise, it should have been passed from the second.
-Intuitively, if a block can be reached from two different places in the program, it should have a conditional come-from assertion that uniquely determines the exact origin at the given instance.\
+Intuitively, if a block can be reached from two different places in the program, it should have a conditional come-from assertion that uniquely determines the exact origin at the given instance.

-\ \ \ \ For the program to be well formed, it has to have exactly one entry and one exit.
+For the program to be well formed, it has to have exactly one entry and one exit.
 Furthermore, the entry has to be the first block in the program, and the exit has to be the last.

 ### RL example
-The following program will compute the $n^{th}$ Fibonacci pair reversibly.
+The following program will compute the nth Fibonacci pair reversibly.

 ```
 // Compute the n'th fibonacci pair